 This year Tuck has provided 200 extra words for its goals essay.
 In addition, it has added a statement about ‘global impact’ in the world of business.

 Addressing members of the AIGAC, (Association of International Graduate Admissions Consultants) during their visit to the Tuck campus this summer, Dean Matthew mentioned that Tuck strives to develop “wise leaders to better the world of business.”
 This mission statement highlights the interaction between business and society.
 The term “wise leaders” focuses on confident, empathetic, and humble people who are also good decision-makers, and the “to better the world of business” focuses on enhancing traditions, creating opportunities, and giving hope

 Tuck has changed its second essay from ‘most meaningful leadership experience to the one focused on diversity and the applicants’ ability to grow and learn in a diverse setting.
-To answer this question well, you will need to do significant amount of introspection to come up with a story/ experience when you had interacted with someone or some people who was entirely different from you in terms of language, accent, nationality, values, beliefs etc. Think about a time when you were truly challenged by a person or group of people different from yourself, and how you resolved the experience.
-Make sure your story not only shows your respect for other cultures and value systems but also your adaptability in cross -cultural settings and the resulting growth.
+To answer this question well, you will need to do a significant amount of introspection to come up with a story/ experience when you had interacted with someone or some people who were entirely different from you in terms of language, accent, nationality, values, beliefs, etc. Think about a time when you were truly challenged by a person or group of people different from yourself, and how you resolved the experience.
+Make sure your story not only shows your respect for other cultures and value systems but also your adaptability in cross-cultural settings and the resulting growth.

 You use the following 4 point structure to organize this essay:

 - Situation: Explain the situation and the people involved in it.
 What was your challenge or conflict?

 - Action: How did you deal with the challenges?